 What happens when your past catches up with you?
 If what you did years ago, shows up now?

 A seemingly ordinary man is found dead in Tersel Woods, with no identification, not even a mobile phone.
-Clearly someone wanted him dead, but why?
+Who was he?
+And who wanted him dead and why?
 Faukon Abbey CID officers, DI Greene and DC Ford and their friend Carter, a journalist at the Abbey Chronicle work hard to uncover all hidden tragedies, murder being just one.
 They find out what really happens behind the elegant facades – where crimes go unseen and unreported because they don’t happen to people like us – – Or do they?
-And what happens when Pandora’s box is opened, and revenge is unleashed?

-“As with the best of crime novels, Remember Me proves a tense and compelling debut as A K Lakelett takes a tried and tested formula and adds her own impressive twist.
-Creating something innovative in such a popular genre is no mean feat and here she shares her story as a play, cutting between action scenes and chorus. – Remember Me is definitely recommended!”
-BookViral
+“As with the best of crime novels, Remember Me? proves a tense and compelling debut as A K Lakelett takes a tried and tested formula and adds her own impressive twist.
+Creating something innovative in such a popular genre is no mean feat and here she shares her story as a play, cutting between action scenes and chorus. – Remember Me is definitely recommended!

 “All is not as it seems. – Set in the present day, there is a murder, which is investigated by the police on one hand and a local journalist on the other.
 The idea of writing a modern book based on the ancient Greek plays with a chorus, and action from two different viewpoints is intriguing and innovative.
 The chorus is that of the murderer, whose identity is revealed at the end.”
-Readers Favorite
+Lucinda E Clark, Reader’s Favorite

 Find out more about Faukon Abbey in the second book, “Missing Alibi” in which an author is found dead.